vam-sin/panther/README.md

 # Dataset

-The sequences were obtained from the CATH database (Version 4.2.0)
+The sequences were obtained from the CATH database (Version 4.3.0)

-- Total Number of Sequences: 4,134,000
+- Total Number of Sequences: 924,212
-- Total Number of Classes: 5,515
+- Total Number of Classes: 6,396

 ## Preprocessing

+1. Ran an All-vs-all BLAST scan to remove those sequences that had more than 90% sequence similarity but belonged to different superfamilies.
-Those classes that had less than 100 datapoints were removed from the dataset, the resulting dataset has been described below:
+2. Removed those classes that had less than 100 datapoints.

+The resulting dataset has been described below:

-- Number of Sequences: 4,079,562
+- Number of Sequences: 788,287
-- Number of Classes: 3,898
+- Number of Classes: 2,463

 The sequences in this dataset were encoded into vector format using a number of techniques and then the performance was compared on each of them.
 The encoding techniques have been mentioned down below:

 - BioVec (Implementation of the ProtVec)
 - One-Hot Encoding
-- ProtBert (Working on this currently)
+- ProtBert

 # Results